Below are instructions to create/edit button links on your web pages.

 3. The shortcode will be added to your page content.

-4. When you preview or update and view the live page, you will see the new button.
+4. When you preview or update the page, the page will display the new button.